Published in AWOL, September 2016

 This was a thing that happened, a few years ago now, and the details are sketchy.
 It was an impulse on the back of an impulse; a quick trip down to Austin for the Austin City Limits Festival and then maybe, yeah, let’s head out west to the Trans-Pecos desert.
 Let’s gas the tank and buy some beef jerky for the road.
 We heard there’s art out there.

 The shark on main street

 The Marfa water tower dominates the sky, a bulbous steel arthropod rising high over dusty, low lying streets.
 This is what we see as we roll into town, the remnants of railroad history.
 Marfa was founded as a water stop for the Southern Pacific Railroad and named by the wife of a railroad official, after a character in The Brothers Karamazov.

 We drive in from the north, following Highway 17 through the green foothills of the Davis Mountains, past the water tower towards Highland Avenue, which is Marfa’s main street.
 At one end of Highland the Presidio Courthouse looms all white and regal, but the rest is squat, plain and etched in dust.
 We cross the old railway line, which cuts right through town, and turn the car towards a rest stop on the wrong side of the tracks.
 There is a vast steel pergola overhead, a collection of picnic tables underneath, and a gleaming silver food truck standing lone in the distance.

 As far as we can tell, the Food Shark is Marfa’s only food truck, however it has been named one of the ’12 Best Lunch Trucks Across America’ and has featured in The New York Times and USA Today.
 Relative to the air of sun-baked desolation that wafts down the main street, this truck is party central.
-It feels like there are 20 people in town, total, and they are all here ordering a casual lunch.
+It feels like there are 20 people in town, total, and they’ve all gathered here for a casual lunch.